 - the app can be used to communicate with anyone else who has the app anywhere in the world where they have access to WIFI.
 You can use this app to stay in touch with your family at home as well as to communicate with locals who have the app where you're traveling.

-There are 2 methods to set up What's App on your device:
+There are 2 methods to set up Apps on your device:

-- go to the app store on your device and search for WHAT'S APP, then download
+- go to the app store on your device and search for SIGNAL or WHAT'S APP, then download

 - anyone who has What's App on their device can send an SMS text to you with a link to download.
 Once you have the app on your device you can do the same for anyone you want to communicate with.
 Scroll to the bottom of your contact list in the app and you'll see a share button for "INVITE FRIENDS."

-How to set up contact list on What's App and find people you know:
+How to set up contact list and find people you know:

-- once you set up What's App on your device, you can open your contact list in the app and see everyone who already has What's App from your phone contact list.
+- once you set up the App on your device, you can open your contact list in the app and see everyone who already has the App from your phone contact list.
 Touch the name to send a chat message

 - to add new contacts, you open the contact list in your phone and type in the person's name and their number.
 It's really important to know that for international numbers you must use + sign followed by the country code and the person's number including area code if they have one.
 The International dialing code or exit code 011 from the US is not needed.